JakubGajewski/SocialApi/Readme.md

-Assumptions:
-- everytime we ask for the new user (with any endpoint), if user does not exists, it's created, f.e. if Bob requests to follow Alice, and Alice does not exist -> Alice is created, or if we want to see XYZ wall, then we see empty wall, and user XYZ is created

 I've simplified a lot of things in this application - only because time constraints.
 I believe that the code that I've written should be enough for the recruitment process, but if I'm wrong, please let me know,